 “They make my glasses dig into my head!”

+You might be wondering how to wear headphones with glasses.
 No one understands the plight of uncomfortable headphones like someone with glasses.
 Even if they have relatively light clamping force and soft pads, a large pair of over-the-ear headphones will always press on your frames, making them burrow into your temple.
 Believe me, I’ve tried many.

 “The headphones clamp too hard!”

 You want your headphones to stay on your skull, not slide around while you bob your head to the music.
 But when they clamp too hard, it can be painful.
 Thankfully, the solution is pretty easy: Stretch them out.